-Under the assumptions of monochromatic, non-polarized radio emission spanning a narrow field of view, RI data are noisy Fourier measurements of the sought radio image.
-The sampled Fourier coverage is defined by the array antenna configuration and the specifications of the observation (e.g., direction of sight, total observation time, integration time).
-Consider ${\xb^{\star}}\in \eR_+^N$ a discrete representation of the unknown radio image.
-A discrete model of the RI data, denoted by the vector $\yb \in \eC^{M}$, reads $\yb=\Phib {\xb^{\star}}+ \nb$, where $\nb \in \eC^M$ is a realization of an additive white Gaussian noise, with zero-mean and a standard deviation $\tau > 0$.
-The RI measurement operator $\Phib \in \eC^{M \times N} $ is a Fourier sampling operator, often involving a data-weighting scheme to mitigate the non-uniform Fourier sampling and enhance the effective resolution of the data \citep[e.g. Briggs weighting;][]{briggs1995high}.
-In high-sensitivity data acquisition regimes, the measurement operator model can be more complex, encompassing direction dependent effects of different origins, from geometric phase delays to atmospheric perturbations or instrument errors \citep{smirnov2011revisiting}.
-The RI inverse problem is ill-posed due to the incompleteness of the Fourier sampling and the measurement noise.
+Under the assumptions of non-polarized monochromatic radio emission spanning a narrow field of view, RI data, also termed visibilities, are noisy Fourier measurements of the intensity image of interest.
+The sampled Fourier coverage is defined by the array antenna configuration and the specifications of the observation (e.g., direction of sight, total observation duration).
+Let ${\xb^{\star}}\in \eR_+^N$ denote a discrete representation of the unknown radio image.
+A discrete model of the RI data, denoted by $\yb \in \eC^{M}$, reads $\yb=\Phib {\xb^{\star}}+ \nb$, where $\nb \in \eC^M$ is an additive white Gaussian noise, with mean zero and standard deviation $\tau > 0$.
+The RI measurement operator $\Phib \in \eC^{M \times N} $ is a Fourier sampling operator, often incorporating a data-weighting scheme to mitigate the non-uniform Fourier sampling and enhance the effective resolution of the data \citep[e.g., Briggs weighting;][]{briggs1995}.
+In high-sensitivity regimes, the measurement operator model is more complex, encompassing direction dependent effects (DDEs) induced by atmospheric perturbations and instrumental errors \citep{smirnov2011}.

-The image-domain expression of the RI inverse problem can be achieved by back-projecting the data $\yb$ via the adjoint of the measurement operator as follows:
+The image-domain formulation of the RI inverse problem can be obtained by back-projecting the data $\yb$ via $\Phib^\dagger$, the adjoint of the measurement operator, as follows: